-- Rental Housing Safety Program, launched in 2018, with the goals of ensuring rental housing meets safety standards, and encouraging awareness of standards among property owners, managers, and tenants. - Dangerous Building Abatement Program , which provides funding for the mitigation or removal of dangerous buildings that have been foreclosed or abandoned, or are vacant.
-One focus of the program is to improve quality of life in mobile home parks while retaining these affordable housing options. - Code enforcement on nuisance properties with junk vehicles, garbage, or other significant issues. - A Mult ifamily Tax Exemption (MFTE) program to incentivize quality high-density residential development and redevelopment in residential target areas by reducing the tax burden on new properties, with additional incentive for units designated as affordable. - An Annual Housing Report produced as a means to monitor housing construction and to track economic and regulatory trends affecting the housing market. - U.S. Department of Housing and Urban Development programs such as CDBG and HOME funds, Section 108 funding, and partnerships with Living Access Support Alliance, Habitat for Humanity, and many others. - A Climate Change chapter has been added to our Comprehensive Plan that includes details on flood management and changes we will need to address.
+- Rental Housing Safety Program, launched in 2018, with the goals of ensuring rental housing meets safety standards, and encouraging awareness of standards among property owners, managers, and tenants. - Dangerous Building Abatement Program, which provides funding for the mitigation or removal of dangerous buildings that have been foreclosed or abandoned, or are vacant.
+One focus of the program is to improve quality of life in mobile home parks while retaining these affordable housing options. - Code enforcement on nuisance properties with junk vehicles, garbage, or other significant issues. - A Multifamily Tax Exemption (MFTE) program to incentivize quality high-density residential development and redevelopment in residential target areas by reducing the tax burden on new properties, with additional incentive for units designated as affordable. - An Annual Housing Report produced as a means to monitor housing construction and to track economic and regulatory trends affecting the housing market. - U.S. Department of Housing and Urban Development programs such as CDBG and HOME funds, Section 108 funding, and partnerships with Living Access Support Alliance, Habitat for Humanity, and many others.